Video captures Geminid meteor shower over Kansas City area

 LEE’S SUMMIT, Mo.
-(KSNW) — One of the best celestial displays is peaking this week, and one Kansas City-area resident captured the show.
+(WDAF) — One of the best celestial displays is peaking this week, and one Kansas City-area resident captured the show.

 The Geminid meteor shower is lighting up the night sky, with its peak happening on Wednesday and Thursday nights.